 Child Custody & Support

 Child Custody: Most families are concerned with the effects of the divorce on their children.
-There are many resources, including family therapists that can assist in a smooth transition for the family and especially the children.
-Many times, both parents are an intricate part of their children’s lives, but even if they aren’t, it is important to focus on what is best for the children in the future.
-This is a difficult process whether or not you have been married, because children are so important.
+There are many resources, including family therapists, that can assist with a smooth transition for the family, and especially the children.
+Many times, both parents are an intricate part of their children’s lives, but even if they aren’t, it is important to focus on what is best for the children now and in the future.
+This is a difficult process whether or not you have been married because children are so important.

 Factors taken into account for child custody:

-- The preferences of the child (normally only if over age 13 and mature)
+- The preferences of the child (normally only if the child is over the age of 13 and mature).